How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 Bonus Lesson: Ask for Help and Utilize Our Therapy Notes Generator Tool

-Having a colleague or mentor review your notes can be an excellent way to get valuable, constructive feedback, as well as calm any fears or anxieties you may have about your work.
+Having a colleague or mentor review your notes can be an excellent way to get valuable, constructive feedback.
+They can also help you calm any fears or anxieties you may have about your work.

-Clarity Cooperative also offers valuable resources and a customizable Therapy Notes Generator tool to help you easily put together progress notes.
+Clarity Cooperative also offers valuable resources and a customizable Therapy Notes Generator tool.
+Our tool helps you put together progress notes quickly and easily.

 If you’d like some more support, our community is a great place to ask questions and connect with other professionals around the country.